Gaara95/website/led_cube/led_cube.md

-So for this project I wanted to make an LED cube, but as a "shield" for an Arduino UNO, an Arduino shield is a board that plugs into the Arduinos pins and has a bunch of circuitry on it, these are great when you want to add a complex thing like a radio module to your Arduino, you just get a radio module shield and plug
+For this project I wanted to make an LED cube, but as a "shield" for an Arduino UNO, an Arduino shield is a board that plugs into the Arduinos pins and has a bunch of circuitry on it, these are great when you want to add a complex thing like a radio module to your Arduino, you just get a radio module shield and plug